Experience the spirit of Jura at the island’s distillery

 Where to stay

 The popular Jura Hotel is just next door to Jura Distillery in Craighouse.
 It’s a relaxed and friendly place, and the lively bar, which is the island's only pub, is a great place to enjoy a dram or two.
 There’s also a camping field in front of the hotel.
 There’s no vehicle access to the site and campers are advised to arrive on foot or by bike only.
-There’s also self-catering and B&B accommodation on Jura.

 Getting to Jura

 To get to the Jura, first head to Islay.
-The islands are separated by the Sound of Islay, a half-mile wide stretch of water.
+The islands are separated by the Sound of Islay, a half-mile-wide stretch of water.
 The ferry runs from Port Askaig on Islay to Feolin on Jura.
-The other option is to catch the Jura Passenger Ferry from Tayvallich in mid Argyll directly to Craighouse on Jura.
+The other option is to catch the Jura Passenger Ferry from Tayvallich in mid-Argyll directly to Craighouse on Jura.
 It runs from Easter until the end of September.
 Vehicles are not accommodated on this route.

 Find out more about things to see and do on Islay & Jura.